“What are we aiming at?”

 Gilman believed that teaching and research go hand in hand—that success in one depends on success in the other—and that a modern university must do both well.
 He also believed that sharing our knowledge and discoveries would help make the world a better place.

-After more than 135 years, we haven’t strayed from that vision.
+In 145 years, we haven’t strayed from that vision.
 This is still a destination for excellent, ambitious scholars and a world leader in teaching and research.
 Distinguished professors mentor students in the arts and music, humanities, social and natural sciences, engineering, international studies, education, business, and the health professions.
-Those same faculty members, and their colleagues at the university's Applied Physics Laboratory, have made us the nation’s leader in federal research and development funding every year since 1979.
+Those same faculty members, along with their colleagues at the university’s Applied Physics Laboratory, have made us the nation’s leader in federal research and development funding every year since 1979.

-That’s a fitting distinction for America’s first research university, a place that revolutionized higher education in America.
+That’s a fitting distinction for America’s first research university, a place that has revolutionized higher education in the U.S. and continues to bring knowledge and discoveries to the world.